isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/budget-announcement-for-businesses.md

 Subscribe to our mailing list to get emails on the latest content, new features, important announcements and more.

-{% include button.html text="Apply on GoBusiness Dashboard" src="https://go.gov.sg/gobusiness-mailing-list" type="primary" %}
+{% include button.html text="Subscribe to GoBusiness Mailing List" src="https://go.gov.sg/gobusiness-mailing-list" type="primary" %}

 <script src="/jquery/jquery.min.js"></script>